haackett/nooku/README.md

 In future versions numerous settings are planned to be contained within a settings file instead of hardcoded or contained in a file.

 #### This bot is incomplete!
 This bot is a WIP and will often break or throw errors and crash.
-If you need a stable bot this is not the bot for you at the moment.
+If you need a stable bot, this is not the bot for you at the moment.
 I take no responsibility for any harm caused by the bot.
 The code is inefficient but I am still actively working to improve it.